 9. Desert Locust

 Although they may look harmless, desert locusts are dangerous pests.
 These insects are a threat to food security as they feed relentlessly on crops.
-A swarm of one square kilometer can consume the equivalent of what 35,000 humans eat per day.
+Just one swarm of one square kilometer can consume the equivalent of what 35,000 humans would eat in just one day.

 Learn More: Concern Worldwide